Create and retrieve Satellite Image Time Series to study patterns and key changes in landscape evolution over time

 Once the download process is done, you can access the data in your SEPAL folders in

 . └── downloads └── <TS name> ├── <tile number> │ ├── chunk-<start date>_<end date> │ │ ├── <TS name>_<tile number>_<start_date>_<end date>-<gee tiling id>.tif │ │ ├── ... │ │ └── <TS name>_<tile number>_<start_date>_<end date>-<gee tiling id>.tif │ ├── ... │ ├── chunk-<start date>_<end date> │ ├── tile-<gee tiling id> │ │ └── stack.vrt │ ├── ... │ ├── tile-<gee tiling id> │ ├── dates.csv │ └── stack.vrt ├── ... └── <tile number>

 Understanding how images are stored in a time series is only required if you want to manually use them.
 The SEPAL applications are bound to this tiling system and can digest this information for you.

 The data are stored in a folder using the name of the time series as it was labeled in the first section of this document.
 The SEPAL team was forced to use this folder structure as GEE is unable to export an

 ee.ImageCollection.
-As the number of data is spatially too big to be exported at once, the data are divided into smaller pieces and reassembled in a
+As the data is spatially too big to be exported at once, they are divided into smaller pieces and reassembled in a